stepanenko/stepanenko/readme.md

 > _Code is the tool.
 The program is the product._

-> _I hate code, and I want as little of it as possible in our product. --JACK DIEDERICH_
+> _I hate code, and I want as little of it as possible in our product._

 > _As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible._